Best Dust Collectors: Keep Your Air Clean and Your Lungs Healthy

 - Even if you have a dust collector, you should always wear a respirator and safety glasses to protect yourself from large dust particles.

-A: Dust collectors are typically priced between $30 to $250.
+Dust collectors are typically priced between $30 and $250.
 The lower-priced options can be used at home, while the higher-priced dust collectors are best used in a professional setting since they are designed to collect more dust by filtering a larger mass of air.

 We chose the Shop Fox W1727 Dust Collector as our top pick because it’s reliable in trapping both small and large dust particles, and runs quietly.
-If you are looking for a more pocket-friendly dust cleaner for your home or garage, consider the Black + Decker Dustbuster Handheld Vacuum.
+For a more budget-friendly option,, consider the Black + Decker Dustbuster Handheld Vacuum.